abyssDS/sfmlWiki/FAQ.md

 * Correct time reporting (getFrameTime() reported the time spent **during the last frame**)
 * More control over between which points in your code the time is to be measured
 * More control over the precision required

+### <a name="window-set-framerate-limit"/>Why doesn't setFramerateLimit() always set the frame rate to the specified limit?

+setFramerateLimit() is implemented using a call to sf::sleep every frame.
+The intricacies of sf::sleep are explained [here](#system-sleep).

 ## <a name="system"/>SFML System